dhellmann/pymotw-3/source/importlib/index.rst

 .. module:: importlib
     :synopsis: Interface to module import mechanism.

-:Purpose: The importlib module exposes the implementation of Python's
-          import statement.

 The :mod:`importlib` module includes functions that the underlying implementation of Python's import mechanism for loading code in packages and modules, all implemented in Python.
 It is one access